 (a) The Association shall pass a By-law:

-(i) Constituting an Appeals Committee, which may consist of an Executive member of the Association.
+(i) Constituting an Appeals Committee.

 (ii) Establishing means to assist in the resolution of conflict between Members.

-(iii) A Member, including a member of the Executive, aggrieved by a decision of the Association, including a decision of the Executive, has a right of appeal to the Appeals Committee.
+(iii) Where a Member, including a member of the Executive, aggrieved by a decision of the Association, including a decision of the Executive, has a right of appeal to the Appeals Committee.

 SECTION D: MANAGEMENT OF THE ASSOCIATION